- Homepage

 - Layoff

-- Demotion with reduction in pay
+- Involuntary demotion with reduction in pay

 - Job abandonment

-- Reduction in pay
+- Involuntary reduction in pay

 Employees will be provided with notice of appeal rights, as well as any appeal forms which should be completed, should an appealable action affect them.